hendrikcech/tent-request/README.md

 ### .update
 This function creates new versions of posts.
 The first argument is required and takes the id of the post to update.

-After that you can pass either the version hash of a parent version or a full parent object, consisting of at least a `version` key and optionally `post` and `entity` keys.
+A second argument is required, which is a reference to the parent post.
+You can pass either the version id of a parent version or a full parent object, consisting of at least a `version` key and optionally `post` and `entity` keys.

-	client.update(id[, parentHashString || fullParentObject][, callback])
+	client.update(id, parentHashString || fullParentObject[, callback])

 Parents can be also set in the same form with a dedicated function.